And this one belongs to Marty: Brennaman calls final game

 Not today.

-Fans stood and cheered when the mayor declared it Marty Brennaman Day during pregame festivities on the field.
-The 77-year-old Brennaman then headed for the broadcast booth and the microphone — his frequent companion for nearly a half-century — for the same play-by-play call that's as familiar as a first pitch.
+The 27,774 fans stood and cheered when the mayor declared it Marty Brennaman Day during pregame festivities on the field.
+The 77-year-old Brennaman then headed for the broadcast booth — his working place for nearly a half-century — and the same play-by-play call that's as familiar as a first pitch.

 He and color commentator Jeff Brantley didn't ignore the focus of the day, but neither did they dwell on it.
-When Brennaman noted that it felt hotter than the announced 74 degrees at the first pitch, Brantley said: "Could be the stress."
+When Brennaman noted that it felt hotter than the announced 74 degrees at game time, Brantley said: "Could be the stress."

 Brennaman then launched into describing each batter the same way he has for decades — name, stats, how they're trending.
 When Aristides Aquino homered inside the left field foul pole in the bottom of the first, Brennaman described it this way: "If it's fair, it's good.
 And it is, and it is."

+Along the way, he made another pitch for Rose to get into baseball's Hall of Fame despite his ban for gambling.
+Brennaman said Rose might not get inducted unless it's posthumously, and "if that should occur, that would be the grossest injustice of them all."

 Fans were hoping the home team would win so they could hear Brennaman's familiar line after a victory: "And this one belongs to the Reds."
-The Brewers had won the first two games of Brennaman's final series.
+Instead, his signature line was quietly consigned to history.

+Brennaman began his career in 1974 describing Aaron's historic homer No. 714 that tied Babe Ruth.
+It ended with Alex Blandino failing to check his swing on a two-out, two-strike fastball from Josh Hader.

+"And he went around, that's a strikeout, and that's your ballgame," Brennaman said without adornment.

-The Reds' voice since 1974, Brennaman intended to quietly retire after the season.
-He agreed to a farewell season that would allow fans and teams to show their appreciation and celebrate a career with so many calls: Aaron's 714th homer that tied Babe Ruth, three World Series titles and Rose's record-setting hit No. 4,192 among the most memorable.
+Brennaman had intended to quietly retire after the season.
+He agreed to a farewell season that would allow fans and teams to show their appreciation and celebrate a career with so many calls: Aaron's 714th, three World Series titles and Rose's record-setting hit No. 4,192 among the most memorable.

 "I first got to hear him when my dad was traded here," said Reds manager David Bell, the son of Buddy.
 "I was in high school.
 Listening to those games was the most important thing in my life.
 It was 3 hours of escape.
 He made it really matter."